aehng/Lecture-Notes/Module5/Lec34-Fri_Apr_07/README.md

     *   These objectives are **important** to this course (weigh half as much as essentials)
         *   1. Gaining a basic understanding of the subject (e.g., factual knowledge, methods, principles, generalizations, theories)
         *   9. Learning how to find, evaluate, and use resources to explore a topic in depth
-*   What things have you done in this class as a result of IDEA feedback?
+*   What changes to this course have come as a result of IDEA feedback?
     *   Introduced the Shell Tutor
     *   Slowed the pace of the first lectures about Bash and Git
     *   The whole DuckieCorp shtick; giving out rubber duckies, scrum + retrospectives